Medaka Kuroiwa Is Impervious to My Charms: Anime

 An anime television series adaptation was announced on May 13, 2024.
 It is produced by SynergySP and directed by Yoshiaki Okumura, with scripts written by Kazuyuki Fudeyasu, characters designed by Mayumi Watanabe, and music composed by Akiyuki Tateyama.
 The series aired from January 7 to March 25, 2025, on TV Tokyo and its affiliates.
 (Note: TV Tokyo lists the series premiere on January 6, 2025, at 24:00, which is effectively January 7 at midnight JST.)
 The opening theme song is "Ame Tokimeki Koi Moyō" (雨トキメキ恋模様) performed by AyaFubuMi (a VTuber sub-unit composed of Hololive talents Nakiri Ayame, Shirakami Fubuki, and Ookami Mio), while the first ending theme song is "Kyunapi" (キュンアピ), performed by Kaori Maeda, and the second ending theme song is "Is this love?", performed by Rikako Aida.
 Crunchyroll streamed the series.

-Following the airing of the final episode, a second season has been announced.
+Following the airing of the final episode, a second season was announced.
+The staff and cast from the first season are reprising their roles, with Yoriko Tomita replacing Fudeyasu as series scriptwriter.
+It is set to premiere in January 2027.